 What are the main causes of environmental pollution?

-There can be so many environmental pollution causes including fossil fuel emissions from power plants, automotive waste, high exhaust gasses, chemical effluents, toxins and soil erosion.
+There can be so many environmental pollution causes including fossil fuel emissions from power plants, automotive waste, high exhaust gases, chemical effluents, toxins and soil erosion.
 Additionally, ruinous and unsuccessful agricultural policies may also cause contamination of the environment.

 What are the effects of pollution?